SEAT Leon review - Engines, performance and drive

 The range-topping Cupra hatch has a 2.0 TSI turbo petrol, but the most recent WLTP test regime has seen the engine drop from 296bhp to 287bhp, and is now badged Cupra 290 rather than Cupra 300.
 It's also no longer offered with a six-speed manual gearbox, having to make do with the seven-speed DSG box instead.
 It's still a decent transmission, with fast shifts and a smooth operation, but it does detract from the driving fun a little.
 And a 0-62mph time of 6.0 seconds is easily achievable courtesy of the standard-fit launch control.

 - 1SEAT Leon reviewThe SEAT Leon is one of the best family hatchbacks on sale, blending style, practicality and excellent dynamics

 - 2Engines, performance and drive - currently readingHi-tech range of engines, paired with a superb chassis that's sporty and sophisticated - the Leon Cupra is a real star

 - 3MPG, CO2 and Running CostsFuel-efficient engines are offered across the range.
 TDI diesels are the best but the TSI petrol line also impresses

 - 4Interior, design and technologyInterior is a big step up over previous Leons, featuring mature design and a cutting-edge range of in-car technology

 - 5Practicality, comfort and boot spaceRoomy and reasonably practical cabin is almost as usable as a Volkswagen Golf's - high praise indeed

-- 6Reliability and SafetyThe well-built Leon is proving reliable in practice and Euro NCAP has rewarded its active safety features with a five-star rating
+- 6Reliability and SafetyThe well-built Leon is proving reliable and Euro NCAP has rewarded its active safety features with a five-star rating